-Intercompany Elimination Forms are considered month end consolidation tools and are used by Group Controllers and Accountants to manage any intercompany entries needed to complete the consolidation process.
-Some of the key functionality in this type of input form is that it provides user-friendly input of due to and due from journal entries.
-Because the matching intercompany accounts are listed on the same row and with a control/difference column, it is easy for the user to ensure that entries balance each other out.
-You find an example of this type of input form below.
+Intercompany Elimination Forms are considered month-end consolidation tools and are used by Group Controllers and Accountants to manage any intercompany entries needed to complete the consolidation process.
+A key functionality in this type of input form provides user-friendly input of “due to” and “due from” journal entries.
+Because the matching intercompany accounts are listed on the same row with a control/difference column, it is easy for the user to ensure that entries balance each other out.
+You will find an example of this type of input form below.

 Purpose of Intercompany Input Forms

 Companies and organizations use Intercompany Input Forms to quickly and securely capture intercompany transactions.
 When used as part of good business practices in a Finance & Accounting Department, a company can improve its consolidation process and speed, as well as, reduce the risk ofÂ intercompany transactions that don’t balance or are entered with an incomplete audit trail.